hivemq/hivemq-policy-cookbooks/examples/qualiy-metric-example/README.md

 This repository showcases an illustrative implementation of a quality metric for data pipelines.
 The code provides an example of a scenario where clients publish data in a prescribed JSON format, but certain messages fail validation.
 The solution incorporates the [Metrics.Counter.increment](https://docs.hivemq.com/hivemq/4.16/data-governance-hub/policies.html#metrics-counter-increment-function) function to increment custom counter metrics for the number of valid and invalid payloads.
-These metrics are then utilized to derive a comprehensive quality metric, which is subsequently visualized on a Grafana dashboard.
+These metrics are then utilized to derive a metric of overall data quality, which is subsequently visualized on a Grafana dashboard.

 ## Requirements
 - [Docker](https://www.docker.com/)